rachelcolby11/TheBuzz/README.md

 * The app is deployed on Heroku: http://thebuzzz.herokuapp.com
 * The source code is here on GitHub: https://github.com/rachelcolby11/TheBuzz

-This app was created as part of Bloc.io's Full Stack Web Development course.

 ## Setup and Configuration
 **Languages and Frameworks:**
 Ruby on Rails and Bootstrap